For most of the kids in my 5th-grade class, recess was their favorite part of the day.

 READ NEXT: When Opportunity Lies at the Bottom of a Dirty Blue Trash Can

-My Dad wouldn’t let me feel sorry myself.
+My Dad wouldn’t let me feel sorry for myself.

 He’d say, “Son, there will come a moment when you’ve had enough.
 When that moment comes, it’s time to fight back.”

 He didn’t call my teacher.
 He didn’t have a meeting with my principal.
-He didn’t call the kid’s parents and
+He didn’t call the kid’s parents, and he sure as shit wouldn’t fight my battle for me.

 Instead, he taught me how to throw a punch.